Allaye/Trakar/README.md

 The project activities endpoints have some few requirements to be able to use the endpoints,
 1. only a project member can create a project activity on a project
 2. only a project activity creator can update or delete a project activity
+3. only some field of a project activity can be updated or fields remain read only

 -      Endpoint POST api/create/activity
 -      Authorization: Bearer <eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6ImEiLCJlbWFpbCI6ImFAZW1haWwuY29tIiwiZXhwIjoxNjQxMDUyMjI0fQ.unXe-dxoFCEY5l2VGkeRR8ue-Ggr6YxQS2nJUA63VZ4>